 Dress Code While in Boulder Beach Water Park

-Complete your summer experience by camping out at Silverwood!
-Have the opportunity to be the first in line at all your favorite rides by staying just steps away from the park’s entrance.
+Complete your summer experience by camping at Silverwood!
+Be the first in line at all your favorite rides by staying just steps away from the park’s entrance.
 Our RV Park features 126 full hookups, 41 tent sites, a play structure, fire rings, and discounted tickets!
-Spots are available May through October, but make sure you reserve your spot as soon as possible because they fill up fast.
+Spots are available May through October, but make sure you reserve your spot as soon as possible because they fill up fast!

 Make lasting memories with your family by hitting the road.
 We know that many of our guests love to take their RV and stay in our campground, so here are some of our favorite road trip routes.